chunqiuyiyu/bing-chat-prompt-keywords/README.md

 `expert`: As an extension of the "Act as a ..." prompt you can tell Bing Chat in finer detail what you want that role to be.
 This is particularly useful for technical content.
 > I want you to act as an expert in Python programming with five years of experience ;expert

+`explain`: Asking Bing Chat to explain your chosen topic to you as if you were a child.
+> Explain the concept of gravity to me as though I am six years old ;explain

 ## F

 `force_search`: force search for the query.